Frey-mond/avocados/report.md

 ![Yearly Yield of Apples from 2015 to 2018](https://raw.githubusercontent.com/Frey-mond/avocados/main/output/apple_yield.png)

 Now we look at the same graph of a yearly yield of an avocado, but compare it to another fruit.
 We picked the apple for our case.
 Looking at these graphs, we can see some very clear similarities, but also some very stark differences.
+When we look at the 2015 -
+2016 trend, we can see that both trends are that of a sharp incline - although more apples are being produced in general, we only need to analyze the trends of their yield.
+From 2016 to 2017, we see again that the trends are very steep and inclining.
+Although the yield of apples slowed down, they are very much still being produced heavily.
+The yield of avocados are also still strong.
+But, when we get to 2017 - 2018, we again see some very interesting trends.
+While avocado production has slowed down starting from
+2017, we can see that apple production and yield has actually halted, and instead is decreasing drastically.
+Again, we cannot derive what factors could have caused this just from our graphs alone, so we definitely know that something occured in 2017 that severly damaged the yield of fruits.
+However, from our previous correlation we can also infer that as apple yield was dropping, the price of apples were likely plummeting as well.
+If the production of avocados resulted in a 7 cent average price drop, we can definitely assume that the declining production of apples also caused a significant decrease in price.
 ### Task 3

-## Impact and Limications
+## Impact and Limitations

 There are some major limitations of our results.
 For question #1 we saw that there is a correlation on between volume and average price for avocados but we did not establish that it is a causal relationship.
 We also didn't account for any